Manage published listings

 - Individual sellers can manage their own listings.

-- Organization owners and admins can edit organization listings.
+- Organization owners, admins, and managers can edit organization listings.

 - Organization staff or members may be limited to inventory-only changes.